 Montenegro became a NATO member in June 2017.
-The country is also a candidate country for the EU, having opened all of the thirty three chapters in the EU negotiations, with three provisionally closed.The initial invitation to NATO led to protests by pro-Serbian parties and their supporters.
+The country is also a candidate country for the EU.
+Out of the 35 negotiation chapters, three have been provisionally closed, and 32 have been opened.The initial invitation to NATO led to protests by pro-Serbian parties and their supporters.
 Further protests were fueled by the opposition alliance Democratic Front (DF) who voiced accusations of corruption, undemocratic practices and election fraud against President Milo Đukanović (Democratic Party of Socialists, DPS).
 During the elections of 2016, several incidents occurred reflecting the seemingly mutually exclusive support for NATO and Europe, on the one hand, and Russia, on the other.